Mahmoud-Ehab/global-store/backend/README.md

 Pushing queries in a queue, then executing them all in order, can have many avails.
 In case we are using a SQL database, for instance, this would be significant to have; as it defines two points of time in which a connection can be established and breaked.
 A connection can be established after pushing the first query and can be breaked after the invocation of the last one.
 It also further the readability of the code; by writing it in the following form "QueryManager.query(UserController.get("userid"))" rather than a bunch of lines before and after the query to establish connection, initialize QueryHandler and DataControllers,...etc.
 Lastly, one of the major features of this approuch is that the results of queries can be saved in a stack which may be used ultimately to construct a convenient payload to be submitted to the user.

 To save and retrieve queries results, we might simply define an array in this class and use it directly, or more elegantly we may define an inner class called _CarrierStack_. _CarrierStack_ has methods to store and retrieve elements, and to reset the stack.
-It behaves like a stack in storing elements; this is reckoned to be convenient as the last saved query result is likely to be the most required in the payload (taking over the burden of specifying an index).
-However, it behaves like an array in retrieving elements.
+It behaves like a stack in storing elements; this is reckoned to be convenient as the last saved query result is likely to be the most required in the payload (assuming the index to be zero, while constructing the payload, will relieve the burden of specifying the index).
+However, it behaves like an array in retrieving elements, so the user can use the desired result directly without poping the above results.

 ![database diagram](./docs/diagrams/database-diagram.svg)